fearangit/fearangit.github.io/owncloud_qs_s1.md

 - openSUSE Tumbleweed and Leap 15.0, 42.3

-### DB
+### Database
-Any of the listed databases can be used, but MySQL or MariaDB are recommended for this Quickstartinstallation.
+Any of the listed databases can be used, but MySQL or MariaDB are recommended for this Quickstart installation.
 - MySQL or MariaDB 5.5+ (with InnoDB storage engine)
 - Oracle 11g
 - PostgreSQL